 European Summer Academy

-The European Summer Academy, enabled by the German Haniel Foundation, brings together MA students from different European business schools and universities, such as the University of St.Gallen, the Copenhagen Business School, University of Bristol, Leuphana University Lüneburg, Ca’ Foscari University of Venice, and Paris Dauphine University.
+The European Summer Academy, enabled by the Haniel Foundation and the Peter Curtius Foundation, brings together MA students from different European business schools and universities, such as the University of St.Gallen, the Copenhagen Business School, University of Bristol, Leuphana University Lüneburg, and Ca’ Foscari University of Venice.

 eursummeracademy.com